The CT10 NNLO Global Analysis of QCD: Collider phenomenological predictions

 \section{Collider phenomenological predictions}

 A number of standard model cross section measurements from the LHC have been published, at center-of-mass energies of 7 and 8 TeV.
 Differential distributions are available from the 7 TeV data (taken in 2010 and 2011), while the current 8 TeV results (2012) are mostly in the form of inclusive cross section measurements.
-In this section, we use the CT10 PDFs presented in this paper to determine theory predictions for several important LHC cross sections, including the production of electroweak gauge bosons, inclusive jets, and top pairs.
-We compare the resulting predictions with the most recent corresponding LHC data sets.
 These data sets have not been used in the determination of the CT10 PDFs, but will be used in future fits.

-We also compare some of the CT10 predictions to those based on other NNLO PDFs: NNPDF2.3~\cite{Ball:2012cx}, HERAPDF1.5~\cite{h1zeus,HERAPDF}, and MSTW2008~\cite{Martin:2009iq}.
-All calculations use the native value of $\alpha_s(m_Z)$ for the PDF set; the PDF uncertainties are shown at the 68\% c.l.
-For the results from HERA PDFs we only include the uncertainties from the standard eigenvector sets.
-We do not consider the $\alpha_s$ uncertainties.
+An extensive comparison of theoretical predictions based on CT10NNLO and other PDF sets to a variety of LHC cross sections (for production of electroweak gauge bosons, inclusive jets, and top pairs) has been recently presented in \cite{Ball:2012wy}.
+We refer the reader to that paper for detailed comparisons of PDFs and parton luminosities by ABM, CT, HERAPDF, MSTW, and NNPDF groups; comparisons of theoretical predictions based on these PDFs and the LHC data; and juxtaposition of the current experimental and theoretical uncertainties with the goal to quantify projections for constraining the PDFs in near-future LHC measurements.

+In this section, we collect several comparisons of theoretical predictions for the LHC based on CT10 NNLO that support the discussion in the other sections and complement the benchmark comparisons in Ref.~\cite{Ball:2012wy}.
+We focus on the predictions for LHC total cross sections, vector boson production, and inclusive jet production that will likely be included in the upcoming PDF fits.
+As a variety of comparisons with different PDF sets are published by the experimental groups, we include only select comparisons to illustrate general trends.
+In some figures, the CT10 predictions are compared to those from NNPDF2.3~\cite{Ball:2012cx} and MSTW2008~\cite{Martin:2009iq} that follow a similar methodology of the global QCD fit.\footnote{Comparisons to the ABM11 and HERAPDF1.5 predictions can be found in Ref.~\cite{Ball:2012wy}.}.
+All calculations use the native value of $\alpha_s(m_Z)$ for the PDF set.
+The PDF uncertainties are shown at the 68\% c.l., and the $\alpha_s$ uncertainties are not considered.